iantfleming/CV/README.md

 - Distinction in grade 8 piano
 - Merit in grade 8 music theory

+## Experience

+**Self Employed** / (Sep '18 - Present)
+_Musician_

+For the last 2 years, I have been able to successfully support myself entirely through self employed income, and was even able to adapt to Covid-19 restrictions by moving all of my work online.
+There are 2 sides to my work as a self employed musican.
+The first is teaching piano and music theory, which I have done for students ranging from 3 years old all the way up to adult age.
+The second is composition, where I have composed music for several award winning pieces of theatre and had my music performed in world famous music venues by highly reputable musical ensembles.

+**St Mary & St Michael Catholic Primary School** / (Oct '16 - Jul '18)
+_Special Educational Needs Teaching Assistant_

+Before becoming a freelance musician full time, I worked as a teaching assistant for a student with special educational needs.
+This role involved many responsibilities, both in helping the student I worked 1-1 with, and serving the school's wider needs.
+One of my responsibilities was to help to develop strategies for preparing the student I worked with for his year 6 SAT's as much as possible.
+I would also be in charge of dealing with the behaviour of the student which at times could be volatile.
+On a larger scale, the school would trust me with ensuring the safety of students while on school trips, involving the following of strict procedures to ensure there were no safety breaches.

 ## Hobbies
 - **Software development:** Learning new languages and creating exciting new apps.